BlueFalcon2270/linux-initial-setup/README.md

 <br>

-## 📋 Script Features – Executed in order:
+## 📋 Script Features
 ### 1️⃣ Change Root Password
-The script first runs a command that forces you to set a new, secure password for the root user.
-This helps protect the system from the very beginning.
+Runs a command that prompts you to set a new, secure password for the root user.
+This helps secure the system from the very beginning.
 <br>

 ### 2️⃣ Update & Upgrade the System